SynchronousTeam/mta-resource-tooltip/README.md

 ## Download

-If you want to download, learn and use this Resource follow the nex steps. **_(You can read, learn and share the code however you can´t appropiatte it.
-If you are going to share the code or modify please give me Credits, more information in [License MIT](LICENSE) _**
+If you want to download, learn and use this Resource follow the nex steps. **_(You can read, learn and share the code however you can't appropiatte it.
+If you are going to share the code or modify please give me Credits, more information in [License MIT](LICENSE)_**

-> • Create a Folder in the /Resources path of your Server, this name is going to be the Resource name
+> Create a Folder in the /Resources path of your Server, this name is going to be the Resource name.
+Now
-> • Copy the Github path of this resource, and then clone the repository in your Resource Folder
+> copy the Github path of this resource, and then clone the repository in your Resource Folder.

 ###### Via Console